 Why MOLD is a Growing Problem?

 Mold grows everywhere because microbial spores are everywhere.
 They are looking for organic matter (food), moisture, and oxygen to grow.
 Unfortunately, we cannot control most of these factors especially in smaller, tighter envelopes such as apartments, but we can control the relative humidity.
-This is why we created the In wall / On Wall IW25-4 in-wall dehumidifier.
+This is why we created the In Wall / On Wall IW25-4 dehumidifier.
 Contributing factors to mold include:

 1. Daily Moisture – 25 Pints

 On average, a family of 4 produces 25 pints of water per day.
 Moisture is released into the air from daily activities such as cooking, cleaning, laundry, showering, perspiring, etc…It is inevitable there will be signs of mold if this moisture is left unattended.

 Daily habits differ from person to person.
 For example, some choose not to run exhaust fans while cooking or showering.
 Others may not leave their residence often, while others cook all day.
 Some people choose to house many plants and/or aquariums.
 Some do not run their HVAC system because they prefer it warmer in temperature or to keep electricity cost at a minimum.
 The list of the whys and hows people choose to live can go on and on, but the direct result of moisture accumulation and relative humidity remain the same… too much of either leads to mold growth.